On proper splinters in positive characteristic: Lifting and descending the splinter property

-\begin{remark}[The splinter property in positive characteristic lifts along crepant morphisms] A morphism of schemes $\pi\colon Y \to X$ is said to be a \emph{crepant morphism} if it is proper, birational, and is such that $\pi^!\mcO_X \cong \mcO_Y$.
-Note that by \cref{lem:k_and_o_equvalence} below, if $X$ is assumed to be Gorenstein, the latter condition is equivalent to $\pi^*\omega_X = \omega_Y$.
+A morphism of schemes $\pi\colon Y \to X$ is said to be a \emph{crepant morphism} if it is proper, birational, and is such that $\pi^!\mcO_X \cong \mcO_Y$.
+Note that, by \cref{lem:k_and_o_equvalence}, if $X$ is assumed to be Gorenstein, the latter condition is equivalent to $\pi^*\omega_X = \omega_Y$.